GUT-AI/gut-ai/README.md

 ### Vision

 We believe that there should be no organization or person in our world who wants to use Artificial Intelligence, but not be able to do so.
+We also believe in a world where Artificial Intelligence hand in hand with human interaction are in an ever improving situation.

 ### Mission